yoonsikp/family.md/uti.md

 # Urinary Tract Infections
 Specific symptoms include dysuria and urinary frequency.
 Usually caused by E coli.
 Different geographical areas have different resistance patterns.

 Uncomplicated UTIs are defined as non-pregnant female above the age of 15.
-Complicated UTIs include anything else, including male, immunocompromised, instruments or catheters, structural or functional abnprmalities, systemic symptoms such as fever, or flank pain.
+Complicated UTIs include anything else, including male, immunocompromised, instruments or catheters, structural or functional abnormalities, systemic symptoms such as fever, or flank pain.

 ## Urinalysis and Culture
 POC urinalysis is recommended if possible.
 Perform a culture and sensitivity if needed, especially for recurrent infections, concern of resistance, or any complicated UTI.
 Midstream urine culture is preferred for diagnosing a UTI.